hbc/knowledgebase/admin/data_management.md

 **Once you are finished with the project, rearchive it**

 Please don't keep an archived copy of the diretory in two places plus the expanded folder.
 Duplicated data is wasted space and makes John cry.

+## How to decide what to do with the data
+With the caveat that every project is different here are some general guidelines to help guide your decision making process.

+1) Is the data "large" (>500GB)?
+As much as possible, we'd prefer to get rid of these

+2) Will you need to access the data and derived files again?
+If yes, tidy up any unnecessary files and archive The following points can inform your decision making about how likely we will need to reaccess the data
+ a) Is the analysis published?
+If its published, its likely we won't be using it again.
+Ask the researcher what they want returned to them and delete the rest.
+   i)  If the data is unpublished, did the analysis work?
+If the data is garbage, we likely won't be using it again.
+Ask the researcher what they want returned to them and delete the rest. ii) Did the consult end well?
+If it didn't its likely we won't be using it again.
+Ask the researcher what they want returned to them (with a time warning in case they don't respond) and delete the rest. iii) Is the consult unique in its approach? i.e. do youy think its something we might come back to in the future for other analyses.
+If yes, tidy it up and archive.
+3) How long has it been since the data was accessed?
+If its older than 2 years, we likely won't be using it again.
+Ask the researcher what they want returned to them and delete the rest.